Arya-0011/wordpress-deploy/README.md

 ssh-keygen -t rsa -b 4096 -C "deployer@example.com" cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 chmod 600 ~/.ssh/authorized_keys
+sudo chown -R deployer:www-data /var/www/wordpress
+sudo chown deployer:www-data /etc/nginx/sites-available/your_domain
+sudo visudo
+-- append this at bottom:
+deployer ALL=(ALL) NOPASSWD: /usr/sbin/service nginx restart
 exit
 ```
-## The .ssh Directory or authorized_keys file is not there then create on respectively
+## If the .ssh Directory or authorized_keys file is not there then create on manually respectively

 * Configure the wp-config.php file with your MySQL credentials